 For more information on the history of the workhouse, see Peter Higginbotham's web site: www.workhouses.org.uk.

-For more information on this topic, please see the copyright page.
+- For information on this topic, please see the separate page on copyright.